open-dicom/awesome-dicom/readme.md

 #### Visualization

-- [dicom-ecg-plot](https://github.com/marcodebe/dicom-ecg-plot) - A Python tool to plot ECG data from DICOM ([demo](https://ecg.galliera.it/)).
+- [dicom-ecg-plot](https://github.com/marcodebe/dicom-ecg-plot) - Plot ECG data from DICOM ([demo](https://ecg.galliera.it/)).
-- [OnkoDICOM](https://github.com/didymo/OnkoDICOM) - OnkoDICOM is an Open Source DICOM-RT viewer with enhanced capabilities that make it useful for research in the field of Radiation Oncology.
+- [OnkoDICOM](https://github.com/didymo/OnkoDICOM) - DICOM-RT viewer with enhanced capabilities that make it useful for research in the field of Radiation Oncology.
 - [MRIcroGL](https://github.com/rordenlab/MRIcroGL) - A cross-platform tool for viewing DICOM and [NIfTI](https://nifti.nimh.nih.gov/) format images.
 It provides a drag-and-drop user interface as well as a scripting language.

 #### Other

 - [dcmrtstruct2nii](https://github.com/Sikerdebaard/dcmrtstruct2nii) - DICOM RT-Struct to nii-mask.
 This is a naïve approach to rasterizing rt-struct to masks in the [NIfTI](https://nifti.nimh.nih.gov/) format.
-- [dicom-numpy](https://github.com/innolitics/dicom-numpy) - Provides a set of utilities for extracting data contained in DICOM files into Numpy ndarrays.
+- [dicom-numpy](https://github.com/innolitics/dicom-numpy) - A set of utilities for extracting data contained in DICOM files into Numpy ndarrays.
 - [dicom-standard](https://github.com/innolitics/dicom-standard) - Parses the web version of the DICOM Standard into human and machine-friendly JSON files.

 ### Rust